khadas/khadas_docs/android/source/vim1/ADBTool.md

 * Ensure that a USB-C cable is connected between your PC and SBC

-* Enable ADB debugging on your SBC: `Settings-->Developer options--->USB debugging`
+* Enable ADB debugging on your SBC: `Settings-->Developer options-->USB debugging`

 * Open a Terminal and type:
 ```shell
 $ adb shell
 ```

-### Links
+## Links

 * [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html)

-**notes**:
+{% note info Note %}

-1. If you android device is a phone, you must enable *developer mode*.
+* If you android device is a phone, you must enable *developer mode*

-2. When you try to debug your Android device with `adb devices`, a notification will appear that you must accept.
+* When you try to debug your Android device with `adb devices`, a notification will appear that you must accept

-3. If your Android device is a Khadas SBC, *developer mode* is enabled by default.
+* If your Android device is a Khadas SBC, *developer mode* is enabled by default
+{% endnote %}